KC1987/origin/README.txt

-Hello Biches!!
+Hello There!!
 knock knock
 whos there
-GIT BICH!
+GIT!
 YES
-Bch WHO?
+ WHO?
-Finish the jokek!!!!!!
+Finish the joke